flightphp/core/README.md

 You can redirect the current request by using the `redirect` method and passing in a new URL:

     Flight::redirect('/new/location');

+## HTTP Caching

+Flight provides built-in support for HTTP level caching.
+If the caching condition is met, Flight will return an HTTP `304 Not Modified` response.
+The next time the client requests the same resource, they will be prompted to use their locally cached version.

+### Last-Modified

+You can use the `lastModified` method and pass in a UNIX timestamp to set the date and time a page was last modified.
+The client will continue to use their cache until the last modified value is changed.

+    Flight::route('/news', function(){
+        Flight::lastModified(1234567890);
+        echo 'This content will be cached.';
+    });

+### ETag

+ETag caching is similar to Last-Modified, except you can specify any id you want for the resource:

+    Flight::route('/news', function(){
+        Flight::etag('my-unique-id');
+        echo 'This content will be cached.';
+    });

+Keep in mind that calling either `lastModified` or `etag` will both set and check the cache value.
+If the cache value is the same between requests, Flight will immediately send the `304` response and stop processing.

 ## Stopping